redux-definitions/redux-definitions/README.md

 Todos.ids(state) // returns an array of ids
 ```

-### Automagically get a Redux-REPL right in your browser console
+## Automatic Redux-REPL right in your browser console
 When in dev mode Redux Enterprise also automatically provides an in-browser REPL for dispatching prebound actions:
 <img  width="100%" src="images/repl.gif" />
 > For your convenience unlike normal actions, calls to actions in the browser console are prebound to `store.dispatch`.
 Remember, only in the console!